 Net metering is a type of utility interconnection policy that controls how your solar system is physically connected to the utility’s grid AND how you are credited for the solar energy you produce.
 With a net metering policy the utility takes the ‘net’ of your energy consumption versus your solar production.

-The utility is able to measure the net of your energy usage by installing a special “bi-directional” meter that measures when your solar system sends energy back to the utility’s grid.
+In traditional net metering, the utility is able to measure the net of your energy usage by installing a special “bi-directional” meter that measures when your solar system sends energy back to the utility’s grid.
 This happens when your solar system is producing more energy than your home can use at any given moment.

 For instance, if your solar system produces 120% of what your home needs, you would send the extra 20% back to the grid, and your meter would register the extra 20% with the utility as a credit.
 You can use that credit later when your solar system is not producing enough energy for your entire home–at night, for example.